Feversham Lane, Glastonbury, BA6 9LP

 01458 833666

-This is the new name for the vaginal, vulval and urinary symptoms that many women suffer from.
+This is the term for the vaginal, vulval and urinary symptoms that many women suffer from due to reducing levels of oestrogen.
 They can be the first symptom of the perimenopause or not develop until a woman is much older.
 However, once these symptoms develop, they will only get worse without treatment.
-Some women can suffer terribly with these symptoms, even leading to discomfort wearing underwear or tight trousers and unable to do activities such as cycling.
-Many women and indeed HCPs find it embarrassing to discuss such things so there are many women suffering in silence.
+Some women can suffer terribly with these symptoms, even leading to discomfort wearing underwear or tight trousers and unable to do activities such as cycling or running.
+Many women and indeed HCPs find it embarrassing to discuss these issues so there are many women suffering in silence.

 Symptoms can include any or all of: